 And more thing.
 Be prepared to turn over your original birth certificate along with three approved documents showing proof of residence within Centennial Little League boundary.

-I hope this clears up some of the confusion on how the Centennial Little League All-Stars process works.
+We hope this clears up some of the confusion on how the Centennial Little League All-Stars process works.